Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Framework

 We construct our problem for each task with the extracted information.
 As there could be a large number of combinations of different runtime behavior and input (e.g., lots of variables in the program state of a specific time step), we design several filtering rules to select reasonable and representative ones:

 \phead{CCP and EPP.} In these two tasks, we focus on whether and when a statement is being executed.
-As the execution sequence of statements could be very long for the structures such as the loop, we analyze the control flow graph and break the program into several blocks.
-We prioritize the last statement in the block which is generally more difficult than statements that are executed sequentially.
+As the actual execution sequence of statements could be very long for loops, we analyze the control flow graph and break the program into several blocks.
+We prioritize the last statement in a block as it leads to various new blocks and is generally more difficult to reason about.

+\phead{PSP.} This task challenges an LLM to predict the type and value of a variable.
+For \newname, we inspect the code and focus on the following types of statements: